dereneaton/ipyrad/docs/tutorial_intro_cli.rst

 Step 2: Filter reads
 ~~~~~~~~~~~~~~~~~~~~
 This step filters reads based on quality scores, and can be used to
-detect Illumina adapters in your reads, which is sometimes a problem
+detect Illumina adapters in your reads, which is a common concern with any
-with homebrew type library preparations.
-Here the filter is set to the
+NGS data set, and especially so for homebrew type library preparations.
+Here the filter is set to the default value of 0 (zero), meaning it filters
-default value of 0 (zero), meaning it filters only based on quality scores of
+only based on quality scores of base calls, and does not search for adapters.
+This is a good option if your data are already pre-filtered.
-base calls.
-The filtered files are written to a new directory called
+The resuling filtered files from step 2 are written to a new directory called
 ``iptest_edits/``.

 .. code-block:: bash